i-lateral/silverstripe-searchable/docs/en/configuration.md

     {
         return true;
     }

-### Extended Dataobjects

-At the moment Searchable generates errors if you want to try and search an object that extends another object using the fields of it's parent.

-For example, the below will generate an error:

-    Searchable::add(
-        "Page",
-        array("Title","MenuTitle"),
-        "Pages"
-    );

-You will have to search SiteTree (as it contains the fields Title and Menutitle).
+## Custom Filters

+If you want to specify custom filters that can be associated with an object you are searching, you can, using the `Searchable.custom_filters` config variable.

+For example if we are searching a "Product" object and want to only show objects that have Disabled set to 0, we would add the following to our config.yml

+    Searchable:
+      custom_filters:
+        Product:
+          "Disabled": 0

-### Overwrite the default page length
+## Overwrite the default page length

 You can change the default page length of search results by using
 configuration:

     Searchable.page_lenth = 20;

-Or, in config.yml
+For example, in config.yml

     Searchable:
       page_lenth: 20